Warnings About Heatwaves In India: Do’s and Don’ts For Heatwave

 • Avoid drinking or eating foods that have not been properly stored or exposed to the sun for a prolonged period of time.

-Prasheya Singh is an avid blogger as well an eminent digital marketeer.
-She has immense passion towards health blogging.
-Her hobbies include travelling, cooking and watching movies.
+Prasheya is an avid blogger as well an eminent digital marketeer.
+He has immense passion towards blogging.
+His hobbies include travelling, teaching and watching movies.